codebar/android-tutorials/worksheets/espresso-testing/index.md

 ## Getting a high score!
 We've now tested all the functionality of our app, so now let's do something just for fun: let's make Espresso click loads of time on the cookie and get a high score!

 Create a new method called `achieveHighScore`.
 Copy the code the click test you just wrote and wrap the code to click the cookie image in a for loop from 0 to 100.
 You then need to check that the total counter has reached `"100"` after the for loop has completed.
-As your coach if you're not sure how to do this, or take a peak at the code below:
+Ask your coach, if you're not sure how to do this, or take a peek at the code below:

 ```java
 @Test